 To collect seeds from cone-bearing trees, harvest cones before they've opened all the way.
 Put each cone in a plastic bag and place it in a warm spot until the seeds can be shaken loose.

-Have your students keep careful records about the growing conditions of the plants from which you collect seeds, so they can plant them in the spring.
+Keep careful records about the growing conditions of the plants from which you collect seeds, so you can plant them in the spring.
 Is it sunny?
 Shady?
 A wooded area?
 An open field?
 Also predict the springtime conditions in each location.